-- Install or use software from CDs or DVDs - Play multimedia on CD discs and music from audio CDs - Write music, documents, and other digital files onto CD-R and CD-RW discs - Play DVD movies and use most DVD discs - Record information on blank DVD-R (recordable DVD) discs
+You can install or use software from CDs or DVDs using your optical drive.
+You can play multimedia on CD discs and music from audio CDs.
+Your optical drive can write music, documents, and other digital files onto CD-R and CD-RW discs.
+You can also play DVD movies and use most DVD discs.